jeff-dillon/airbnb-project/README.md

 1. Clone this repo.
 2. Create a virtual environment and install the packages listed in the `requirements.txt` file.
 3. Open the `src/01_discover.ipynb` file to view the raw data.
+4. Run the `src/02_clean.py` script to clean the raw data.